andreaskweber/yealink-alfred-workflow/README.md

 **[Download](https://raw.github.com/andreas-weber/yealink-alfred-workflow/master/Yealink.alfredworkflow)**

-After installation open the workflow folder, create the configuration file `config.php` and update the file with your data.
+After installation is finished, open the workflow folder, create the configuration file `config.php` and update it with your data.
 You can use `config.php.dist` as boilerplate.
-When you're finished, you can start using the workflow by typing `yl`.
+When you're done, you can start using the workflow by typing `yl`.

 ## Usage